osmanconger/cypress-virtualhost/README.md

 # cypress-virtualhost

 This is a repository with a simple react application served using nginx to demonstrate that Cypress cannot access virtual hosts.
 Application is accessible at http://myapp.localhost from Chrome version 113, but not from Cypress.
+<br/><br/>

-Commands to run the application
+**Commands to run the application**

 cd cypress-virtualhost

 docker compose build

 docker compose up
+<br/><br/>

-Commands to run Cypress
+**Commands to run Cypress**

 cd testing

 npm install

 npm run dev